PascalCorpsman/FPC_DOOM/Readme.md

     - chmod o+r it

 ## What needs to be done to play the game

 - get a valid .wad file and copy it where the binary is beeing created (or use this [shareware](https://www.doomworld.com/3ddownloads/ports/shareware_doom_iwad.zip) version)
-- wait until this repository has have enough progress to be a playable game (see section [progress](#progress))
+- read carefull the above hint and see section [progress](#progress)
-- Download and install bass (see above)
+- Download and install bass (see [What needs to be done to compile the code](#what-needs-to-be-done-to-compile-the-code))
-- start the application
+- start the application (at best using the Lazarus IDE)

 ## Lessons learned ?

 As this section is not interesting for everyone i extracted this into a separate section [lessons learned](lessons_learned.md).
 Furthermore there are some special points when porting a "old" DOS application to a modern "Linux/Windows" application, which i handle in the section [DOOM vs. LCL](doom_vs_lcl.md).